dwyl/PWA-Liveview/README.md

 The core components are:

 - **Service Worker**:
-  A background script that intercepts network requests and enables offline caching and background sync.
+  A background script - separate thread - that acts as a proxy: intercepts network requests and enables offline caching and background sync.

 - Web App **Manifest** (manifest.webmanifest)
-  A JSON file that defines the app’s name, icons, theme color, start URL, etc., used for installability.
+  A JSON file that defines the app’s name, icons, theme color, start URL, etc., used to install the webapp.

 - HTTPS:
-  Required for secure context — enables Service Workers and trust.
+  Required for secure context: it enables Service Workers and trust.

 We generate the Service Worker and inject the Manifest with `Vite` via in the "vite.config.js" file.